ForgeRock/forgerock-android-sdk/CONTRIBUTION.md

 3. Select the base repository and base branch (usually `develop`), then select the branch you just pushed.

-4. Fill Out the PR Template
+4. Fill out the PR Template

    Make sure to fill out the PR template provided.
 The template helps us better understand your change.
-Typically, an PR will require the following information:
+Typically, a PR will require the following information:

    * Add a title and description for the PR.
 The description should include:
      * What was changed and why.
      * Any related issues.
-     * Any additional context if necessary (e.g., relevant screenshots or breaking changes).
+     * Any additional context if necessary, for example relevant screenshots or breaking changes.

    Once everything looks good, submit the PR for review.

-### PR Review and Feedback
+### 6. PR Review and Feedback

 Once the PR is submitted, the team will review it.
 Be prepared to: